ramamoorthyluxman/bpc/README.md

 However we want to be open about what else were doing.
 You can see the source of the tester and build your own version as follows if you'd like.

-### Build the ibpc_tester
+### Build the bpc_tester image

 If you want to reproduce the tester image run the following command

-This is packaged and built via a github action to `ghcr.io/opencv/bpc/estimator-tester:latest` however this is how to reproduce it.
+This is packaged and built via a github action to `ghcr.io/opencv/bpc/bpc_tester:latest` however this is how to reproduce it.

 ```bash
 cd ~/ws_bpc/src/bpc